StevenBentley/strimzi-lab/taxi-example/doc/README.md

 author: Adam Cattermole
 ---

 # Building a Kafka Streams Application

 Within this article we describe the steps required to get started with building your own Kafka Streams application on top of Strimzi.
-We start with a simple example and build upon it to create a multi-stage pipeline, performing some operations on the data stream and visualising at the consumer.
+We start with a simple example and build upon it to create a multi-stage pipeline, performing some operations on the data stream, and visualising at the consumer.

 ## Dataset/Problem